ericdweise/openthread-project/setup-network.md

 arm-none-eabi-objcopy -O ihex output/nrf52840/bin/ot-cli-ftd output/nrf52840/bin/ot-cli-ftd.hex
 ```

-## Flash with nrfjprog
-1. Plug the dongle into your workstation.
-Make sure that no other devices are plugged in.
-Otherwise you will need to determine which tty shell is connected to the Dongle.
-1. Press the Reset Button.
-The Red LED should start pulsing slowly.
-The following steps assume it is `/dev/ttyACM0`
-1.

 ## Flash with nRF Connect
-### NOTE
-I didn't get this to work.
-My nRF Connect wouldn't read the Dongle.
-See **Flash with nrfjprog** instead.

 Flashing has to be done using the
 1. Plug the dongle into your workstation.
 Make sure that no other devices are plugged in.